zulrich91/gdgbuea.navbar/README.md

 gdgbuea.org
 ===========

-The Google Developer Group Buea website
+This repository contains the code to generate a navbar tag that I wrote when we were creating the website for our community(Google Developer Group Buea website)